 Emails consider GIFs like images so uploading a GIF into an email is as easy as uploading an image.
 This is not a bug, it’s a feature and email marketers like us tend to turn to it more often than not.
 In all our emails where we use a video to show an action such as a customer reaction or a recipe, we take 5-15 seconds of the video and turn it into a GIF and embed that into the email.
-For example, here to show a customer reaction in a Silvercut jewelry email, we used 7 seconds of the video as GIF and embedded it within the email like so:
+For example, here, to show a customer reaction in a Silvercut jewelry email, we used 7 seconds of the video as GIF and embedded it within the email like so:

-Another use case for using a video as GIF in the email is to show an ‘ action product’ in its full or partial glory.
-In the email example given below, as well as many other emails for Blendjet, we employ a lot of video GIFs to show teasers to smoothie recipes or sometimes even the whole recipes within the email.
+Another use case for using a video as a GIF in the email is to show an ‘ action product’ in its full or partial glory.
+In the email example given below, as well as in many other emails for Blendjet, we employ a lot of video GIFs to show teasers to smoothie recipes or sometimes even the whole recipes within the email.
 Clicking on the GIF takes you to the Youtube or the Instagram video link of the video.

 Factors to keep in mind when using GIFs scoped out of a video into a GIF are:

-- The quality of GIF: There are many video-to-gif converts like Makeagif or Ezgif which can turn a Youtube or an uploaded video into a GIF.
-You want to make sure that the quality of the GIF is not too bad meaning it’s not pixellated which happens when you compress a high-resolution video into a smaller GIF.
+- The quality of GIF: There are many video-to-gif converters like Makeagif or Ezgif which can turn a Youtube or an uploaded video into a GIF.
+You want to make sure that the quality of the GIF is not bad meaning it’s not too pixellated which happens when you compress a high-resolution video into a smaller GIF.
 So make sure you select “no loss of quality” when converting your GIF.

 - Allowed size of GIF: Make sure that your ESP allows for the size of the GIF that you’re going to have in the video.
 The maximum size of image that Klaviyo allows is upto 5Mb so your GIF has to be within that.
 Usually 5-7 seconds of a video makes a 5mb GIF but it could differ based on the quality of the video.